How Much Can I Get in a Medical Malpractice Lawsuit?

 The exact amount of punitive damages is up to the judge or jury, but judges typically have leeway to reduce an excessive award.

-How Much Is My Medical Malpractice Claim or Lawsuit Worth?
+How Much Is My Medical Malpractice Lawsuit Worth?

-As we mentioned above, the nature and extent of an injured patient's damages typically drive the value of their potential medical malpractice case, but other considerations matter too.
+As we mentioned earlier, there's no accurate way to determine the value of a medical malpractice lawsuit without knowing a whole host of details.
+And even then, it's still something of a guessing game.
+But the nature and extent of an injured patient's damages typically drive the value of their potential medical malpractice case, and other considerations matter too.
 The specific factors that carry the most weight when figuring out how much a patient's claim might be worth include:

 • the nature of the health care provider's mistake; is it obvious that the provider fell short of acceptable medical standards when treating the patient, and do all parties agree on fault?